kestra-io/docs/docs/administrator-guide/configuration/kafka/README.md

 ```

 ## `kestra.kafka.defaults.topics`
-All the topics used by Kestra are declared with default name & properties.
+All the topics used by Kestra are declared with the default name and properties.
 You can change the default values:

-- `kestra.kafka.defaults.topics.{{topic}}.name`: Change the name of this topic.
+- `kestra.kafka.defaults.topics.{{topic}}.name`: Change the name of the topic.
 - `kestra.kafka.defaults.topics.{{topic}}.properties`: Change the default properties used during topic automatic creation.

-You can see default configuration on this [file](https://github.com/kestra-io/kestra/blob/develop/cli/src/main/resources/application.yml)
+You can see default configuration on this [file](https://github.com/kestra-io/kestra/blob/develop/cli/src/main/resources/application.yml).

 ## `kestra.kafka.defaults.consumer-prefix`
-This configuration allow you to change the consumer-group prefix.
+This configuration allows changing the consumer-group prefix.
 By default, the prefix will be `kestra`.

-For example, if you want to share a common Kafka cluster for the multiple instances of Kestra, add a different prefix for each instance like this:
+For example, if you want to share a common Kafka cluster for multiple instances of Kestra, you must configure a different prefix for each instance like this:

 ```yaml
 kestra: